 Private cruises and yachts are one of the fastest-growing leisure categories in the world.
 But charter regulations can be both random and strict.
 Keep your next yacht excursion stress-free by doing thorough research on the rules of the sea.
+So, here’s everything you need to know about yacht charter regulations.

 According to The Miami Herald, the Coast Guard is cracking down on boating regulations.
 “It can be very dangerous to take part in a charter that doesn’t meet regulations, and educating yourself on what to look for to determine whether or not the operation is legitimate can save your life,” Petty Officer 1st Class Paula Verden of Miami’s Coast Guard.

-This blog post will cover some of the Miami boating laws that those looking to rent a private charter should be aware of, including restrictions on the number of people allowed on a boat at any time and what legal and illegal activities you should avoid while riding.
+This blog post will cover some of the Miami boating laws that those looking to rent a private charter should be aware of; including restrictions on the number of people allowed on a boat at any time.
+And, what legal and illegal activities you should avoid while riding.

 Number Of Passengers